Soumokanti123/Simple-Calculator-/README.md

-# SIMPLE CALCULATOR
+# SIMPLE CALCULATOR APP USING FLUTTER

-A new Flutter project.
+In this project I built a simple calculator App that can perform basic Arithmetic operations like addition, subtraction, multiplication or division depending upon the user Input.

 ## Getting Started